 At the Awakening Shark Dive at Barefoot Kuata Resort in the Yasawa Islands, Shark Expert Dr. Thomas Vignaud, uses the opportunity run scientific programs and observe the behaviour of sharks.
 The most common shark species seen are the bull sharks, but 10 different shark species, including tiger sharks and great hammerhead sharks have been recorded.
 Different sharks appear in different numbers at different times of the year, giving insights into their breeding cycles.

 Fiji has four well-established shark dives, and a few more that have come and gone.
-In Beqa Lagoon, Aqua-Trek Beqa manage The Bistro, which attracts a wide variety of sharks, Beqa Adventure Divers have ‘The Arena’ which attracts lots of bull sharks, among others, and Beqa Lagoon Resort has established one called ‘The Cathedral’ which tiger sharks visit regularly.
+In Beqa Lagoon, Aqua-Trek Adventures manage The Bistro, which attracts a wide variety of sharks, Beqa Adventure Divers have ‘The Arena’ which attracts lots of bull sharks, among others, and Beqa Lagoon Resort has established one called ‘The Cathedral’ which tiger sharks visit regularly.
 ‘The Awakening’ shark dive at Barefoot Kuata Resort in the Yasawa Islands, also attracts bull sharks, as well as a few tigers among others.

 Whichever of Fiji’s shark dives you choose to experience, you’ll be treated to a fascinating and educational chat with the extremely knowledgeable guides before, during and after your dive.

 A shark dive experience promotes better understanding, and most of the divers who see these magnificent creatures close up and in their natural environment become shark ambassadors – something the world desperately needs more of.